Blowin’ in the Wind: The Best Marine Wind Generators

 |Boat Soap cuts through grease and grime to leave decks, upholstery and even pots and pans sparkling clean.|

 Check Price on Amazon - Better Boat's Boat Soap is 100% biodegradable and safe to use in marine environments.
 It rinses clean and doesn't leave a slippery residue.
+Simply spray with a hose and nozzle.
+Use a microfiber cloth if you need a bit more scrubbing power.

 What to Consider When Choosing a Marine Wind GeneratorSo, you've decided you're ready to join Team Marine Wind Generator.
 What now?
 There are a few things you'll want to keep in mind before surfing on over to Amazon and adding it to your shopping cart.

-- Decide how much power you'll need for things like the stereo, navigational electronics, the refrigerator, lights, laptops and other devices.
+- Decide how much power you'll need for things like the stereo, navigational electronics, refrigerator, lights, laptops and other devices.

-- Where do you spend most your time on your boat?
+- Where do you spend most of your time on your boat?
 Ocean or inland?
 You'll want to gauge the amount of wind generally found in that area.

 - What are your normal cruising speeds?
 Obviously, any wind is good, but most marine wind generators don't provide much power below eight knots.